Torres

 The level of cultural diversity witnessed in Torres was found to be above average when compared nationally for a number of language and cultural background related metrics

-Torres had an above average cultural diversity, with 8.4% of its population born overseas and 54.0% speaking a language other than English at home.
-The predominant religion in Torres was Christianity, comprising 73.6% of the population, compared to 64.7% across Rest of Qld.
-In terms of ancestry, the top three groups were Other (50.4%), Australian Aboriginal (16.3%), and Australian (11.5%).
+Torres has a higher than average cultural diversity, with 8.4% of its population born overseas and 54.0% speaking a language other than English at home.
+Christianity is the predominant religion in Torres, accounting for 73.6%, compared to 64.7% across Rest of Qld.
+The top three ancestry groups are Other (50.4%), Australian Aboriginal (16.3%) and Australian (11.5%).

 Frequently Asked Questions - Diversity